lawrenceevalyn/THE-DISS/README.md

 # Research Log

 ## Nov 30, 2019

+I think I am at a bit of a fork -- there's the version of this project that lets me graduate in ~5.5 years, and there's the version of this project that accomplishes all of my original goals.
+The first one is a lot more traditional, and matches the chapter I've already written... the second one is a lot more exciting.

+## Nov 29, 2019

 Everything is off to the committee and I am free to dig into some experiment design, but it's been difficult to feel enthusiasm or interest for the work.
 Likely in itself a sign that I need to rethink some aspect of the experiment design.
 (Also a sign that the reality of writing is sinking in -- I have to make my peace with the partial and incomplete dissertation that will actually exist, as opposed to the perfect dissertations I could imagine..)